webKrafters/trie.js/docs.md

 ```
 ### removeAllStartingWith
 <p>
-Removes all complete sequences that begins with the prefix sequence.
+Removes all complete sequences that begin with the prefix sequence.
 </p>
 <p>
 <strong>Note:</strong><br />